destrys/IntroToDApps/README.md

 handle 16 adoptions and then it's done.
 It would be nice if someone could reset a pet to unadopted, but we don't want anyone on the internet to be able to do that.

-So now we need a privaledged user.
+So now we need a privileged user.

 The easiest way to set an admin user is to initialize the admin user as the address that deployed the contract.
 Our contract currently doesn't run any function